devigopi/Module-6/COUNTER CLASS.md

 ---

 ### AIM
-To write a Python program to create a `Counter` class that can increment the value of a counter.
+To write a Python program to Create  Counter class which  has one attribute called current which defaults to zero.
+And it has three methods:

+increment() increases the value of the current attribute by one. value() returns the current value of the current attribute reset() sets the value of the current attribute to zero create a new instance of the Counter class and calls the increment() method three times before showing the current value of the counter to the screen.

 ---